Our foot pain specialist in the Niles and Berwyn, Illinois, area can help you find relief from your foot or ankle pain.

 FLAT FEET (PES PLANUS)

-- Wearing foot ware or shoe inserts that support your daily activity.
+- Wearing footwear or orthotics that support your daily activity

 - Excision - removing bones or bony growths